fanonwue/go-short-link/docs/admin.md

 GOOS=win CGO_ENABLED=0 TARGET=prod make build
 ```

-The resulting binary in the `bin/` directory will be suffixed using the common `.exe` file extension common on Windows-based systems.
+The resulting compiled binary in the `bin/` directory will be suffixed using the common `.exe` file extension common
+on Windows-based systems.

 (configuration)=
 ## Configuration